 B-H-V therefore straddles two regions, Brussels and Flanders, and creates an anomaly.
 Brussels is surrounded by Flanders, but many more people speak French than Dutch.
 People are moving out of Brussels into surrounding areas in Flanders, and many of them are French-speakers.
 This migration is causing conflict between the established Dutch-speakers and newly arrived French-speakers.
 Once the number of speakers of a minority language reaches 30%, then the commune needs to provide the services in that language.
 Such communes are known as communes à facilités or faciliteitengemeenten and there are 6 of them in the Vlaams Branbant part surrounding Brussels.
 As B-H-V forms a single constituency, French-speakers in the Dutch-speaking Flemish province of Vlaams Brabant can vote for a Walloon party based in Brussels.
 Across the Flanders-Wallonia border, the situation is different, since Dutch-speakers in the French-speaking Brabant Wallon do not have the same opportunity to vote for a Flemish party.
 This anomalous situation was judged to be unconstitutional, so some sort of reform was necessary.

 The Flemish parties want to split B-H-V, and reunite the H-V bit with Leuven to create a single constituency overlapping with the province of Vlaams Brabant, but the Walloon parties have been fiercely opposed, since such reform would deprive the French-speakers in Vlaams Brabant the ability to vote for Walloon parties.
 Given the 5% barrier required to gain a seat within that constituency, even as a bloc, French-speakers won’t have much representation.
 Naturally Walloon parties will be at advantage in predominently French-speaking Brussels, but it’s not a trade-off they are too keen on.
 Futhermore, the French-speakers fear that there will be more discrimination against them once this happens.
-It has been a stalemate and efforts have been made to come to a resolution, without success.
+There is a stalemate and efforts to seek a resolution have thus far been without success.

-One of the governing coalition parties, Open Vld (Open Vlaamse Liberalen en Democraten) lost patience and set a deadline last week to solve this problem, but it elapsed without a satisfactory outcome.
+One of the governing coalition parties, Open Vld (Open Vlaamse Liberalen en Democraten) lost patience and set a deadline last week to solve this problem, but the deadline passed without a satisfactory outcome.
 That prompted the party to leave the coalition and trigger this crisis.

-It’s reported that a general election may take place in June.
-It raises serious constitutional and legal problems.
+There are reports that a general election may take place in June.
+Such an election raises serious constitutional and legal problems.
 Could a parliament – and government – returned on an unconstitutional electoral system be legitimate?
-It would also be problematic, if the B-H-V representatives are excluded, because the constituency is unconstitutional, since that would deprive the residents of B-H-V of political representation.
+That situation would also be problematic, if the B-H-V representatives are excluded, because the constituency is unconstitutional, since that would deprive the residents of B-H-V of political representation.
 Can Belgium survive this bout of constitutional crisis?
 No one seems to be sure.